davidakennedy/davidakennedy.com/_src/articles/2016-01-15-dont-use-slack-or-why-arent-we-better-at-accessibility.md

 permalink: /blog/dont-use-slack-or-why-arent-we-better-at-accessibility/
 tags:
   - Accessibility
-  - Links
 ---

 In [Don't Use Slack](https://medium.com/hacker-daily/don-t-use-slack-8e70452f3eed), Christian Heilmann raises some critical questions about why accessibility doesn't happen more in modern-day apps and startups, highlighting some issues he observed when a former colleague who's blind needed to use Slack.
 He also touched on why Slack is a fantastic tool, and has some on-point conclusions about the nature of open source and proprietary development, and the advantages of each:

 > … [O]pen and accessible doesn’t beat usable and intelligent.